avantifellows/quiz-backend/README.md

 ### Local DB Setup

 #### Linux Systems
-The following steps are for a Linux systems.
+The following steps are for a Linux system.
 - To run the backend locally, you would need to setup a local instance of mongodb.
 The offical instructions [here](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/) are good and simple enough to follow.
 Those steps are also listed down below.

   - Import the public key used by the package management system.